UnmaintainedProjects/wqwq/README.md

 # gotgcalls (WIP)

-Letting you interact with Telegram calls through Golang.
+Interact with Telegram calls using Go.